dailymotion/react-collider/README.md

 ## Features

-- Handle server and clien side rendering
+- Handle server and client side rendering
 - Takes care of data fetching when needed

 ## Usage